List of RocKwiz episodes

-RocKwiz is an Australian television quiz show series, focused on rock music, and broadcast on SBS One.
+RocKwiz is an Australian television quiz show series focused on rock music and broadcast on SBS One.
 It premiered in 2005.
 The final episode aired on 25 June 2016.
 In February 2019, SBS Channel Manager Ben Nguyen announced that the show is not returning to SBS.

-In October 2022, it was announced the series will be revived by Foxtel and will air on Fox8 in 2023 with eight 30 minute long episodes.
+In October 2022, it was announced the series will be revived by Foxtel and air on Fox8 in 2023 with eight 30-minute-long episodes.

 With the possible exceptions of episodes 49, 105, 106 and 107, the following episode numbering is as per SBS OnDemand information.